 Perhaps you know that approaching your summer bucket list as an all-or-nothing deal will lead to a sense of pressure to check off everything by the end of August.
 Maybe your family has more amazing ideas than can possibly fit inside a single summer.
 That’s awesome too!
 Instead of a to-do list, consider your bucket list as an inspiration source and a launching-off point for answering the question, “What should we do this week?”

 Who among us hasn’t embraced an organizational north star—a planner or a New Years’ resolution, perhaps—only to see the new system fall by the wayside?

 It’s so much easier to stick to something when it’s exciting, and it’s so much easier to stay excited about a thing when we see and interact with it regularly.

 After you’ve created your bucket list, post it somewhere where everyone in the family can see it.
 If your family had a posted schedule for school days at home, consider tacking up your summer list in its place.

 Make it a family habit to check the list for ideas.
 Whenever you hear phrases like “I’m bored,” or “There’s nothing to do,” hightail it to the bucket list for an instant infusion of inspiration.
 Consider holding a regular time as a family, like after dinner on Friday night, to choose the things you’ll do this week or month.

 Check things off as you go.
 There are few things more satisfying than shrinking a to-do list, especially when that list is full of things your family loves to do.
 Celebrate the adventures you’ve taken with a great big ✔️.

-This blog post is adapted from a Q&A session with Sarah McDonald, Galileo’s VP of Southern California Operations, on making the transition from school year to summertime.
+This blog post is adapted from a Q&A session with Marie McDonald, Galileo’s VP of Communications & Southern California Operations, on making the transition from school year to summertime.
 Watch the full video to hear more about creating celebration, ceremony, and balance as a family.